JakubKata/ClashRoyaleApiStatistics/README.md

 Supported scenarios:

+- Interactive console menu for choosing basic, detailed, or exit mode
 - Fetch player data from the external Clash Royale API
 - Compute and format basic and detailed statistics
 - Render results in basic and detailed modes